DaniJFerr/Bootstrap-Portfolio/README.md

 ## Authors and acknowledgment

-As a final project from modelule 3 Edx and Trollogy bootcamp, this project was supported by the instructor and TA's.
+This was the final project for the Edx and Trillogy bootcamp module 3.
+The instructor and TAs provided assistance during the module to complete the final project.

 ## License